 As the resolution of the imagery increases so does the resulting sensor simulation.
-The following image shows the thermal view of terrain compiled at 1 inch resolution using 1 inch imagery collected by MetaVR's remote-control imagery collection aircraft:
+The following image shows the thermal view of terrain compiled at 2.5 cm resolution using 2.5 cm imagery collected by MetaVR's imagery collection small UAV:

 Next is a VRSG sensor image of a solid particle explosion and resulting crater on 2 cm per-pixel resolution geospecific terrain of Yuma Proving Ground, AZ.

-MetaVR VRSG users have long enjoyed the system's capability to render vast geographic expanses of high-resolution geospecific imagery (such as CONUS++ 3D terrain at 1-meter color resolution).
+VRSG is capable of rendering vast geographic expanses of high-resolution geospecific imagery (such as CONUS++ 3D terrain at 1-meter color resolution).
 Material classified representations of such large and high-resolution areas are generally not available nor are they practical to acquire.
 The technology developed by MetaVR and TSC solves the classification problem.
 The process uses pixel-shader technology to convert the per-pixel filtered visual spectrum RGB color into its component materials, which are then used by the physics-based IR model to compute IR radiance and sensor display intensity.
 The physics-based model takes full account of the local environment, time of day, and sensor characteristics.
 The result is a physically accurate sensor scene derived from a visual-spectrum database.

 The VRSG images above show a scene on MetaVR's Afghan village 3D terrain at midnight and in the early afternoon.
 Notice in the scene on the left the warmer vegetation and the cooler asphalt road and concrete structures.
 The cooler 3D structures are difficult to discern as they have cooled to an even temperature and blend into the background.
 In contrast, the image on the right shows the same area in the afternoon, after the sun has heated up the asphalt road and the stucco sides of the buildings.
 The vegetation is cooler than the concrete and asphalt structures heated by the sun.
 This example illustrates thermal inversion.